zvictor/brainyduck/README.md

 Building world-class backend as a service became accessible with the advent of technologies such as graphql and faunadb.
 Within this new paradigm, a whole new setup and deployment requisites were introduced to your project development.

-We have built Faugra to help you transition to a top notch serverless environment while keeping the developer experience neat! 🌈🍦🐥
+We have built Brainyduck to help you transition to a top notch serverless environment while keeping the developer experience neat! 🌈🍦🐥

 ![divider](https://raw.githubusercontent.com/zvictor/brainyduck/master/.media/divider.png)